Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 The standard convolution operation combines the values of all the input channels.

-The total number of parametersP in a standard convolutional layer can be expressed as:
+The total number of parameters in a standard convolutional layer can be expressed as:

 **Total Parameters=(Wk ⋅ Hk ⋅ din ⋅ dout) + dout**